Updated: August 18, 2021

 In our design build construction firm, we recognize the importance of creating spaces that are both functional and beautiful for your present and future needs.

 Take your bathroom, for example.
-Stepping in and out of the tub or shower may be a no brainer for you now, but as the years pass, you may be quite glad that the attractive brushed nickel fixture in your shower is actually a grab bar!
-This master bath remodel we completed in Alamo is elegant and stylish while sporting a sturdy grab bar beneath the niche.
+Stepping in and out of the tub or shower may be a no-brainer for you now, but as the years pass, you may be quite glad that the attractive fixture in your shower is actually a grab bar!
+This master bath remodel we completed in Rossmoor in Walnut Creek, CA is elegant and stylish while sporting a sturdy 36″ Toto Traditional grab bar beneath the window.

 When considering a remodel, you may want to talk to your contractor about putting backing in the wall where a grab bar or toilet paper holder will go, so that grab bars may be placed there at a later date without having to open up the drywall again.
 It’s a great selling point for resale as well.
 So if you are thinking of remodeling your home, think universal design now, and you won’t be sorry later!